victorgarciaesgi/vue-chart-3/docs/guide/README.md

 For Vue 2 users, you will have to keep `2.x` version of `vue-chart-3`

 - Vue 3 works out-of-the-box
-- Vue 2 requires `@vue/composition-api` package to also be installed, to provide Vue 3's [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) features like `ref, defineComponent, computed, reactive`.
+- Vue 2 requires `@vue/composition-api` package to also be installed and registered, to provide Vue 3's [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) features like `ref, defineComponent, computed, reactive`.

 ### Chart.js (v3)